 Government waste: Getting paid $2,200 for 5 minutes work

-Posted By on April 6, 2010
+Posted By RichC on April 6, 2010

 If you are looking for work in New York State, how about Michael Cunningham’s job with the Department of Labor (article below)?
-Good pay with a government pension and benefits … so as long as citizens can be taxed to pay his $115,000 per year salary … timesunion_cunninghamor so long as politicians can find someone with income or property they can tax.
+Good pay with a government pension and benefits … so as long as citizens can be taxed to pay his $115,000 per year salary … or so long as politicians can find someone with income or property they can tax.
 The down side for Mr. Cunningham is that he must make two phone calls a day from home office – it’s not stimulating work.
 (I’d add a smiley, if I weren’t so disgusted – Thanks for the link Tim H.).

 I’m dumbfounded as to why Americans continue to elect people who advocate expanding government … government well beyond our Minarchist and Federalist beginnings.
 Politicians continue to spend our fewer recession impacted tax dollars and BILLIONS in borrowed money with the facade of stimulating the economy, much of it through hiring even more government employees.
 Of the newly employed this past month, one-third were government census workers — even worse, the current administration in Washington DC plans to hire 16,000 additional ‘beloved’ IRS employees so they can dictate a Trillion dollar program on every citizen.
 By punitive enforcement they will force all to buy a government approved health insurance policy – unless states are successful in declaring the act unconstitutional.